Searching ...

 Christmas Town USA is one of the top holiday events in North Carolina.
 Since 1956, the town of McAdenville has transformed every December into an astonishing display of holiday lights and activities.
 The cities include a 5K run, tree lighting ceremony, Yule Log parade, Santa and his reindeer, and music performances.

-Daniel Stowe Botanical Garden Is a peaceful 300 acres of spectacular gardens along the banks of Lake Wylie.
+Daniel Stowe Botanical Garden invites you to wander its peaceful 300 acres of spectacular gardens along Lake Wylie.
 The conservatory features sparkling fountains, nine themed gardens, tropical plants and orchids, and nature trails.
 Children will enjoy playing in the Kimbrell Children’s Garden.
-The gardens are open all four seasons.
+The gardens are open in all seasons.

-Cherryville Depot Train Museum is a historic building that exhibits parts of the county’s railroad history.
+Cherryville Depot Train Museum exhibits the county’s railroad history and how it transformed the farming communities.
 Kids will enjoy watching the model trains.

-Kings Mountain Historical Museum engages visitors to step back in time to the famous battle of Kings Mountain during the Revolutionary War.
+Kings Mountain Historical Museum invites visitors to step back in time to the famous battle of Kings Mountain during the Revolutionary War.

 Gaston County Dining

-The experience of eating isn’t concentrated in the central city of Gastonia.
-You’ll find delicious dishes in all the small towns in Gaston County.
-Here’s a tiny amuse-bouche of dining Gaston County:
+The delicious dining isn’t concentrated in Gastonia.
+You’ll find delicious dishes in all the small towns.
+Here’s a tiny amuse-bouche of dining in Gaston County:

 • J. Peter’s Grill & Bar, Mount Holly, has views of the Catawba River and casual eats